 Although this is not the most cost-effective method of making a property purchase for a house flip, it can be very time efficient and may save money in the long run.
 Many wholesalers do this as their full time job and are well connected in certain neighborhoods, and to certain agents and sellers.
 If you’re interested in working with a wholesaler, you can generally find them in real estate investment groups and through internet searches.

 Estate and foreclosure auctions are good opportunities for a discount purchase.
-Watch out for bidding wars though!
+But be on the look out for bidding wars!